 Locate Prospective Mates

 Some rival packs may have individuals who are interested in partnering.
 They are best found in their territories.
 This is riskiest option since their family members are not friendly.
+When you howl, rival wolves may also howl back, and if within two kilometers, icons will mark their locations as well.

 To persuade a wolf to become your mate, try to increase their interest in you by engaging in playful behavior.
 Some wolves may be eager, while others will take more effort.